 #1 Cooking Class

 Go to a cooking class at Cook’n with Class Paris.
 If it’s a Sunday, all the better.
 The Sunday Market Class includes shopping at the city market.
-Then you go back to the school to prepare a sumptuous meal with all the fresh ingredients.
-Read all about the fun experience — click here.
+Then, you return to the school to prepare a sumptuous meal with all the fresh ingredients.
+Read all about the fun experience

 #2 Enjoy the Scenery